wjcawley/wjcawley/README.md

-<p align="justify"> Hi, I'm Liam Cawley.
-I am an aspiring Data Scientist with experience in Data Analytics, Data Science, AI and ML, and Consulting. </p>
+<p align="justify"> Hi, I am Liam Cawley, an aspiring Data Scientist with experience in Data Analytics, Data Science, AI and ML, and Consulting. </p>

 <details>   <summary><b> 👨 &nbsp;My&nbsp;Background </b></summary>
 <br>
 <p align="justify">I am a MSA candidate with an undergrad background in Business Administration with an IT concentration.
 I am passionate about the bridge between technology and business.</p>